-Valencia Heights Water Company's water supply comes from three major sources: (1) groundwater from the Main San Gabriel Basin, (2) surface water from the San Gabriel River treated by Covina Irrigating Company (CIC), and (3) treated surface water from the Metropolitan Water District of Southern California (MWD).
+Valencia Heights Water Company's water supply comes from two major sources: (1) groundwater from the Main San Gabriel Basin and (2) surface water from the San Gabriel River treated by Covina Irrigating Company (CIC).
 The water is tested and disinfected using chloramines before it is sent through a distribution of underground pipes to your home.